1uked/nlp-crypto/README.md

    ```
 4. Access the React application in your browser at [http://localhost:3000](http://localhost:3000).

-## Bounty Focus: Avalanche AI Agents for DeFi & Cross-Chain Operations

-This project integrates an AI-powered conversational interface that:

-- **Streamlines DeFi operations** on Avalanche by allowing users to send AVAX, check balances, and schedule transactions with natural language commands.
-- **Enables cross-chain interactions** by supporting both Binance Smart Chain and Avalanche, with clear instructions to switch chains.
-- **Previews transactions and ensures safety checks** before execution, providing transparency through transaction previews and logs.
-- **Offers potential for DeFi position management** and automated bridging of assets across chains, aligning with the bounty’s focus on optimizing cross-chain operations.

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests.